Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/counter/counter-contract.rst

 Decrement counter
 -----------------

 Add a new mutable function to implement decrement with a similar approach.
-It will also take an input parameter but this time we need to make sure that it is negative because a violation will be caused by an Error::DecrementError, like the other one this can be triggered by only the owner of the contract-otherwise it will throw an Error::OwnerError.
+It will also take an input parameter, but this time make sure that it is negative because a violation will be caused by an ``Error::DecrementError``.
+Like the other one, this can be triggered by only the owner of the contract,otherwise it will throw an ``Error::OwnerError``.

 .. code-block:: rust